wordofwarning/wordofwarning.org/current/2021-emergency/programme/index.md

 <hr>
 Space 4 · durational<br>**Kelvin Atmadibrata · *I Believe You!!***

-"I believe you!!" said we who stood by and did nothing as an execution took place.<br>Inspired by a memorable fake-execution scene from Squaresoft's 1997 JRPG Final Fantasy Tactics, *I Believe You!!* is staged as if it were child's play, with installation constructed from paper crafts and a boot-leg fashion doll.
+"I believe you!!" said we who stood by and did nothing as an execution took place.

+Inspired by a memorable fake-execution scene from Squaresoft's 1997 JRPG Final Fantasy Tactics, *I Believe You!!* is staged as if it were child's play, with installation constructed from paper crafts and a boot-leg fashion doll.
 Within a general societal context, the work responds to the inability and hopelessness of a (caring) person with masculine privilege towards the unfairly pronounced guilty.

 **Kelvin** (b.1988, Jakarta, Indonesia) graduated with an MA in Contemporary Art Practice (Performance) from the Royal College of Art, now living and working between Jakarta + London.
 His works have been collected and presented at festivals and exhibitions in Indonesia, Singapore, Malaysia, the Philippines, Japan, Taiwan, Bangladesh, India, Australia, Europe & the U.S.A.
 He's the first recipient of Ivan Ladislav Galeta Prize (Croatia) for *Forcing Hyacinth*, seen at [Emergency 2019](/archive/2019-emergency/daytime).